 Looking for garden fence ideas for your front garden, backyard or even patio?
 Then you've landed on the right page.

-They define the edges of our garden, provide security and protection as well as privacy.
-With the range of choice on offer there, is so much a well-chosen garden fence can do for your outdoor space.
+Fencing defines the edges of our garden, and provides security and protection, as well as privacy.
+With the range of choice on offer there, is so much well-chosen garden fence ideas can do for your outdoor space.

 1. Set up horizontal fencing